Linda R. Reade

-Early life and education
+Early life

-Born in Sioux Falls, South Dakota, Reade graduated from Drake University with her Bachelor of Arts degree in 1970, Iowa State University with a Master of Science degree in 1973, and Drake University Law School with a Juris Doctor with honors and Order of the Coif in 1980.
+Reade was born in Sioux Falls, South Dakota, on February 1, 1948.
+Reade graduated from Drake University with her Bachelor of Arts degree in 1970.
+She then attended the Iowa State University, graduating with a Master of Science degree in 1973.
+She graduated from Drake University Law School with a Juris Doctor with honors and Order of the Coif in 1980.
 During law school, Reade worked at two firms in Des Moines, Rosenberg & Marguiles and Brown, Winick, Graves, Donnelly, & Baskerville, and campaigned for Lawrence Pope.
 She also published a case note in the Drake Law Review.

 Career

-After graduation, Reade was in private practice as an attorney in Des Moines at Brown, Winick from 1980 to 1981, at Rosenberg & Marguiles from 1981 to 1984, and at Rosenberg, Rosenberg, & Reade from 1984 to 1986.
+After graduation, Reade was in private practice as an attorney in Des Moines, Iowa at Brown, Winick from 1980 to 1981, at Rosenberg & Marguiles from 1981 to 1984, and at Rosenberg, Rosenberg, & Reade from 1984 to 1986.
 She also served as president of the Des Moines League of Women Voters from 1985 to 1987.

 Reade was an assistant United States attorney in the U.S. Attorney's Office for the Southern District of Iowa from 1986 to 1993, serving as chief of the General Criminal Prosecutions Division from 1990 to 1993.

 Reade was appointed to serve on the Iowa District Court in Des Moines in 1993 and continued until her appointment to the federal bench in 2002.
 During that time, she served on many committees for the Iowa Supreme Court, the Iowa Judges' Association, and the Iowa State Bar Association.
 While she served on the District Court, 18 of her cases were reversed.